FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-campaign.md

 It offers two optional attributes `name` and `not` to limit which campaigns the element shall display.

 With `name` you can restrict the element to display only one particular advisor campaign.
-The attribute's value corresponds to a campaign name that you configure in your FACT-Finder UI.
+The attribute's value corresponds to a campaign name that you configure in your FactFinder UI.

 ```html
 <ff-campaign-advisor name="your-advisor-campaign-name">